 - Sheila has a strong constitution – surviving the Rheumatic Fever in her early childhood and the European Flu following World War One.
 This determination and love of life is demonstrated in her many paintings and sketches that can be found in her studio.

 Sheila Raphel’s secret to a happy life

-Sheila believes that the secret to a happy life is enjoying what you have in the moment and not to wish for too much more.
+Sheila believes that the secret to a happy life is enjoying what you have at the moment and not wishing for too much more.